 Just like the name suggests, this pose resembles a happy baby, the feet being up and the knees touching the stomach.
 You can support your feet with the hands, as long as your knees are wide open.
 Hold the position to stretch the spine and relax.

 Lie on your back facing a wall and place your legs on the wall so that you create a 90-degree angle with the legs.
 This exercise is recommended after hard physical activities and improves the sleep.

 This popular pose is recommended to every beginner because it’s easy and relaxing.
 Just lie on the back and relax the whole body, placing the arms next to the body, facing the palms up.
 Hold this position for several minutes.

 This pose is excellent for stress and anxiety relief since it calms the mind and makes it focus on the body.
 Place your hands in front of you while crossing your legs in a standing position.
 Try to hold the position at least for 30 seconds on each side.

 In order to stretch your back and shoulders, hold this position for several seconds.
 If you find it helpful at the beginning, you can place a blanket to support the neck.

 Place the foot on the floor while balancing the other leg up, creating an angle of 90 degrees.
 Hold the position as long as you can and then change the leg.

 Although it might seem difficult at the beginning, this exercise can be mastered with practice.
 The Headstand pose releases stress and anxiety and makes you focus on your breathing and balance.
-At the beginning, start doing the exercise with help from someone who will support your legs or use a wall as a support.
+In the beginning, start doing the exercise with help from someone who will support your legs or use a wall as support.